Astronomy for beginners – the Perseid Meteor Shower

 It’s not that I intend giving out lessons on amateur astronomy for beginners, and I don’t own a telescope or anything, but I do like to notice interesting phenomena in the natural world, and that includes the heavens.
 The phases of the moon, Venus the evening star, the basic star constellations like the Plough and Casseopeia (the “W”).
 So contrary to popular belief, beginners can get a lot out of amateur astronomy without buying any expensive equipment at all.

-And around about now, approaching the 12th August is the time when you have the best chance of observing a meteorite shower in the summer night sky above the UK and the northern hemisphere.
+And tonight, Sunday 12th August 2007 is the time when you have the best chance of observing a meteorite shower in the summer night sky above the UK and the northern hemisphere.
 That’s because it the peak of the time of year when the the Perseid meteor shower is set to light up the skies this weekend, making it easy to spot up to 15 shooting stars per hour.
 The astronomical phenomenon is caused by comet dust entering the earth’s atmosphere.

 With no moon in sight to interfere with the view, amateur astronomy enthusiasts can expect to spot streaking fireballs from late on Sunday evening right up until dawn on Monday, regardless of which time zone you may be in.
 Astronomers estimate as many as 60 meteors per hour could splash across the sky at the shower’s peak and this year’s Perseid event comes with an added spectacle, Mars will be visible as a bright red dot in the northeastern sky.